 Listening to the Schiit Mani 2 Phono Preamp…

-Back up to about 1986 when Peter Gabriel released what is considered by many to be his greatest work: So.
+Back up to about 1986 when Peter Gabriel released what is considered by many to be his greatest work: So (buy on vinyl from Amazon).
 This masterpiece of 80s pop music has a few beautiful hidden gems, along with fan favorites like “In Your Eyes” and “Sledgehammer.”

 “Mercy Street” is a personal all-time favorite.
 It combines a beautiful message, interesting musical themes, ambient atmospheric themes, and a recording that clearly delivers it all.